 Maintaining health insurance coverage is a vital step in your plan to remain financially secure.
 However, there are times in life when your health coverage may be interrupted.
 When this happens, it’s imperative that you find affordable health insurance coverage quickly in order to protect yourself and your family.

 Why Would My Coverage Be Cancelled?

 There are a few factors that could contribute to the loss or interruption of health insurance coverage.
-If an individual does not pay their premium, their policy may be cancelled.
+If an individual does not pay their premium, their policy may be canceled.
 This is not always a result of poor money management; if there has been a significant change in income or other pressing financial obligations, it is easy to redefine financial priorities and let those monthly insurance premiums slide.
-It is also possible that individuals can lose their coverage when a grandfathered plan is cancelled.
+It is also possible that individuals can lose their coverage when a grandfathered plan is canceled.
 However, the loss of a job which provided insurance coverage is the more likely reason someone may lose their benefits.

 These factors are very hard to foresee, and therefore can be very stressful when you learn that your health insurance coverage is going to be affected.
-However, as soon as you find out your coverage is being cancelled, there are steps you can take quickly to make sure you maintain health insurance coverage for you and your family and protect your financial stability.
+However, as soon as you find out your coverage is being canceled, there are steps you can take quickly to make sure you maintain health insurance coverage for you and your family and protect your financial stability.